TecnologiadeRaiz/TecnologiadeRaiz.old/content/_index.md

 +++
+title = "Tecnología de Raíz"
-title = "Modern Documentation Theme" sort_by = "date"
+sort_by = "date"
 paginate_by = 2
 template = "blog/section.html"